romanthekat/r-notes/README.md

 Usage of ./sub-graph:
   -depth int
         graph depth to render (default 2)
+  -ignoreTags string
-  -notePath string
+    	comma seperated list of tags to ignore notes with -notePath string
         a path to note file
   -outputPath string